Keyboard shortcuts

 Surver

-There is a stand-alone binary, Surver, that can be compiled, resulting in a much smaller binary and more likely to succeed on systems where Surfer may be hard to install due to GUI dependencies not being installed etc. There is basically no point in running surfer server, as surver will not have any drawbacks.
+There is a stand-alone binary, Surver, that can be compiled, resulting in a much smaller binary and more likely to succeed on systems where Surfer may be hard to install due to GUI dependencies not being installed etc.

 Using remote mode